 A patient on an Alliance study may transfer their study related care to another institution.
 It is the responsibility of the institution transferring the patient to ensure that all transfer procedures are followed.
 The institution accepting the patient transfer must have IRB approval for the protocol.
 A transferring patient must sign a new informed consent form with the accepting institution.

-Prior to the transfer, the site clinical research professional (CRP) ensures that all data are complete, supporting documentation is submitted, and any remaining issues or queries are resolved.
+Prior to the transfer, the site clinical research professional (CRP) ensures that all data are up-to-date and all queries have been addressed and resolved.
+This will be confirmed by the Alliance Data Manager prior to the patient being officially transferred.
 Copies of all data required by the protocol and subject records must be submitted to the accepting institution.
+Once the data are updated the site is required to call the Alliance Registration Office for official documentation of the transfer and transfer of responsibilities.